Women in Hawaii: Queen Ka'ahumanu

 Queen Ka'ahumanu was born between 1768 and 1777.
-After King Kamehameha I died, Queen Ka'ahumanu enacted reforms like letting women eat with men and letting women eating certain foods that use to be prohibited.
+After King Kamehameha I died, Queen Ka'ahumanu enacted reforms like letting women eat with men and letting women eating certain foods that used to be prohibited.
 Queen Ka'ahumanu accepted the Christian faith from missionaries mid-1820s.
 She emphasized the importance of literature to the people in order for them to read the Christian Bible.
 Because of her faith, she created a new legal system.
 The new legal system was based on the Christian Ten Commandments.

 Queen Lili'uokalani

 Queen Lili'uokalani was born in September 2, 1838.
 She was a passionate music composer, or a haku mele.
 She became a queen in 1891 and worked against the U.S. annexation of Hawai'i.
 Additionally, she created the Hawai'i 1892 Highways Act.
 She advocated highly for Hawaiian sovereignty.
 In a revolt, the provisional government put her under house arrest.
 The provisional government also made her give up the throne.
 As she lay in house arrest, she created songs.
 A song titled "Aloha 'Oe'" was able to be smuggled out while she was in house arrest.
 This song became popular so it was recognized as the national song.